Consider two sentences.

 1) Toy moved 2) I moved toy

-The first sentence talks about action that was taken by toy.
-Second sentence says what caused that action.
-It was me !
+The first sentence talks about an action that was taken by a toy.
+The second sentence says what caused that action.
+It was me!
 In both sentences, we used the verb “move”.

-But in Marathi verb will change when you want to indicate cause of action.
+But in Marathi verb will change when you want to indicate the cause of action.

 I moved toy -> मी खेळणे हलवले (mI kheLaNe halavale)

-So in simple sentence, we used verb हलणे(halaNe).To indicate cause of action we used verb हलवणे (halavaNe).
+So in a simple sentence, we used verb हलणे(halaNe).To indicate the cause of action we used verb हलवणे (halavaNe).

-This is what I am calling as Causative verb.
-There are different way to create causative verb.
+This is what I am calling as a Causative verb.
+There is a different way to create a causative verb.

-Way 1) As you can see causative verb हलवणे (halavaNe) is very similar to main verb हलणे(halaNe).
+As you can see causative verb हलवणे (halavaNe) is very similar to the main verb हलणे(halaNe).

 We just added व(v) to the stem of main verb to make causative verb.